cloudnative-pg/cloudnative-pg.github.io/content/blog/cloudnative-pg-1-17-0-released/index.md

  - cloudnativepg
 summary: The CloudNativePG community has released the new 1.17 minor version and a new update for the supported 1.16 and 1.15 versions of the CloudNativePG operator.
 ---
-The **CloudNativePG Community** has released version 1.17.0, a new minor version of the **CloudNativePG Operator**, which introduces the possibility to create a new PostgreSQL cluster with a **dedicated volume for Write-Ahead Log (WAL) files**.
-Separating I/O workloads of database (`PGDATA`) and WAL files improves also vertical scalability of PostgreSQL clusters.
+The **CloudNativePG Community** has announced version 1.17.0, a new minor release of the **CloudNativePG Operator**, which introduces the possibility to create a new PostgreSQL cluster with a **dedicated volume for Write-Ahead Log (WAL) files**.
+Separating I/O workloads of database (`PGDATA`) and WAL files improves vertical scalability of PostgreSQL clusters, among the others.

 In this version, a new command, `destroy`, has been added to the `cnpg` plugin for `kubectl` to help remove an instance and the associated persistent volume